bredfern/nico-site/content/_index.md

 # Drum Nico.

-Nico Spezzacatena is an accomplished, multi-talented percussionist, performer, and educator from Hoboken, New Jersey.
+Nico Spezzacatena is an accomplished, multi-talented percussionist, performer, and educator.